DeepRank/iScore/docs/viz.rst

 Visualizing the connection graphs
 ======================================

-iSore allows to easily visualize the connection graphs using the HDF5 browser provided with the software and pymol.
-First the connections graphs must be stored in a HDF5 file.
-To do that simply generate the graphs as following:
+iScore allows to easily visualize the bipartite graphs using the HDF5 browser provided by the software and pymol.
+First, the bipartite graphs must be stored in the format of a HDF5 file.
+To do so, the graphs can be processed to fit in HDF5 file format as follows:

 >>> from iScore.graphrank.graph import iscore_graph